 - Work at least six inches behind the sash threshold. - Never put your head (or face) inside an operating chemical fume hood to check on an experiment. - Move slowly in and around fume hoods.
-Also be aware opening/closing doors can disturb the airflow.
+Also be aware opening/closing doors can disturb the airflow. - Do not stand or sit inside any fume hood - Any time a fume hood requires maintenance it must be cleared of hazards and cleaned so FOM or contracted technicians are safe to work in or on the hood.

-Perchloric Acid
+Perchloric Acid Use

 Perchloric acid must be used in a specifically designed and dedicated fume hood with a wash down system due to potential formation and build up of explosive perchloric acid salts.
 The fume hood cannot be used for any other purpose especially organic chemicals.
-There are no approved perchloric acid hoods on campus.
-Please contact EHSS for additional information.
+Please contact CaLS for additional information.